Permits

 For most Jacksonville decks, a permit is required — and getting it right protects you from fines, forced removal, insurance trouble, and resale surprises down the road.
 The simplest way to stay on the right side of it is to work with a licensed builder who does this every week.

-If you are planning a new deck or replacing an old one, we will walk your project, explain exactly what your permit needs, and give you a clear, fixed-price quote.
+If you are planning a new deck or replacing an old one, we will walk your project, explain exactly what your permit needs, and give you a clear estimate.
 Call us at (904) 944-9253 or request your free in-home estimate — we will take it from there, permit and all.

 Frequently asked